ratso/pySMSPilot/README.md

 After registering at <http://www.smspilot.ru/>:
 1. Include it with:

-import smspilot
+import pySMSPilot

-2. Initilize class with your API-key:
+2. Initialize class with your API-key:

-Pilot = smspilot.Sender(api)
+Pilot = pySMSPilot.sender.Sender(api)

 3. Add some sms messages with command: